hytwakai/rsspolymlp/README.md

 5. **Outlier detection (`rss-outlier`)**

-   Provides utilities for identifying and filtering out anomalous structures based on energy values.
+   Identifying and filtering out anomalous structures based on energy values are performed.

-6. **Binary phase diagram plotting (`plot-binary`)**

-   Visualizes the convex hull and stability of binary systems based on the summarized results.
+6. **Phase stability analysis (`rss-phase-analysis`)**

+   This step computes the relative or formation energies of structures obtained from the RSS and outputs the global minimum structures.
+It also identifies metastable structures near the convex hull based on a energy threshold (e.g., 30 meV/atom).

+7. (Optional) Plotting RSS results (e.g., `plot-binary`)

+   The energy distribution of structures obtained through this RSS workflow is visualized.

 [Additional information is here](docs/rss.md)